darionheyward/darionheyward/README.md

 ## Hi there 👋

-Darion Heyward
+I'm Darion Heyward and I'm currently a student at Lehman College.

+I'm persuing my Bachelors of Science degree in Computer Science and want to become a Computer Repair Technician

-I'm experienced in programming in java.
+I'm experienced in programming in java and still like to review how much I learned.

 ![My Skills](https://skillicons.dev/icons?i=java)